ckeditor/ckeditor5/docs/updating/update-to-40.md

 #### Changes to content styles

-Last but not least, content styles have been updated with this release, which means you need to update them in your editor implementation to avoid any discrepancies.
-Please refer to the {@link installation/advanced/content-styles Content styles} guide to learn how to generate the style sheet.
+Content styles have been updated with this release.
+This means you need to update them in your editor implementation to avoid any discrepancies.
+Refer to the {@link installation/advanced/content-styles Content styles} guide to learn how to generate the style sheet.

 ### Changes to the comments feature